 In fact, according to the film, 70% of all ocean plastic sinks.

 The scientists in the documentary commissioned a small, remotely-operated vehicle (ROV) to travel over a mile and a half down to the ocean's deep trenches.

 At a depth of 1600 meters (5249 feet), the ROV found a group of plastic bottles on the ocean floor.

-It is stated by the film that "In the Western Mediterranean, recent findings show a 1-to-2 ratio of plastic to plankton."
+It is stated by the film "A Plastic Ocean" that "In the Western Mediterranean, recent findings show a 1-to-2 ratio of plastic to plankton."